-The hot months are coming so it’s time to break out the James Bond summer shirts to help keep us comfortable when the temperature climbs!
+Updated May 19th, 2022 – The hot months are coming on fast, which means it’s time to break out the James Bond summer shirts to help keep us comfortable when the temperature climbs!
 The good news?
-Print and camp collar shirts have been making a serious comeback lately.
+Print and camp collar shirts have been making a serious comeback.
 The better news?
 007 has sported more than a few in his films that we can use for inspiration!
-So in this post we’ll be covering as many shirt styles as possible, from Connery’s Revere collars and patterns to Daniel Craig’s Madagascar Shirt from Casino Royale.
-Let’s get started!
+So in these posts we’ll be covering as many shirt styles as possible, from Connery’s camp collars to Brosnan’s aloha to Daniel Craig’s long sleeve linens.

-Until we saw his black Tommy Bahama shirt in the Bond 25 set photos (you can find alternatives for that one in this post), Daniel Craig’s 007 tended to stay away from revere collars, preferring to go with polos in most hot weather settings.
+Until we saw the black Tommy Bahama shirt in No Time To Die (you can find alternatives for that one in this post), Daniel Craig’s 007 had tended to stay away from revere collars, preferring to go with polos in most hot weather settings.
 But Connery’s Bond had no trouble rocking multiple versions of this shirt style (and the chest hair to match) throughout his career.
-We already discussed Bond’s short sleeve button front shirts in general in this article about Building a Bond Wardrobe.
-In this post, we’re going to focus on five shirts from Thunderball, and the beige camp shirt worn in You Only Live Twice.
+So In this post, we’re going to focus on the two solid color shirts from Thunderball, and the beige camp shirt worn in You Only Live Twice.
 For more information on the looks you can check out this post and this post from BAMF Style and this article on Bond Suits.
 We’ll be looking at Bond’s patterned shirts in the next post in this series.

-First, let’s do a quick overview of the type of collar we’re looking for, since it plays a pretty important part in the style of the shirt.
+First, let’s do a quick overview of the type of collar we’re looking for, since it pretty much defined this particular style of shirt.

 The Revere Collar